Kidney stone size chart with measurements in CM and MM

 Close-up image of a kidney stone in CM and MM

-Kidney stone size is typically measured using medical imaging techniques such as X-rays, ultrasound, or computed tomography (CT) scans.
-These imaging methods allow healthcare professionals to visualize the kidney stones and accurately determine their size.
+Kidney stone size is usually determined using medical imaging techniques such as X-rays, ultrasound, or computed tomography (CT) scans.
+These methods help doctors see the stones and accurately measure their size.

-X-rays: X-ray imaging can be used to detect and measure kidney stones.
-The stones appear as bright objects on the X-ray image, and their size can be measured using a ruler or a computerized measurement tool.
+• X-rays: Bright spots on X-ray images show kidney stones, and their size can be measured using a ruler or computerized tool.

-Computed Tomography (CT) scan: Detailed cross-sectional pictures of the body are produced by CT scans.
-They are often used to diagnose and assess kidney stones.
-CT scans can accurately measure the size of the stones in three dimensions.
-The measurements can be obtained using specialized software or by manually measuring the stone on the CT images.
+• Computed Tomography (CT) scan: These scans provide detailed pictures of the body and are great for diagnosing kidney stones.
+CT scans can measure the size of stones accurately in three dimensions using special software or manual measurement.

 Factors Influencing Kidney Stone Size